Justice (terminally) delayed…

 The best of these lawyers, the more-British-than-Indian Lincoln’s Inn-trained Muhammad Ali Jinnah, an avowed secularist reputed to have had 200 tailored suits and whose English was better than his Urdu, took his courtroom oratory into politics — eventually becoming the founder of Pakistan, where he is revered as “Quaid-i-Azam”, or “Great Leader”.
 But Jinnah, a moderate Muslim, could not have foreseen that his dalliance with religious nationalism would sow the seeds for a state that is anything but moderate.

 Indeed, Britain’s “greatest crime” helped establish an Anglicised élite whose political games would culminate in the retributive genocide that was Partition – though it also ensured the common law took root in India and Pakistan.
 However, like the degeneration of the law into ritual after the fall of Rome, we find in Isabel Buchanan’s Trials: On Death Row in Pakistan a justice caricatured.
-In addition to a de facto inverted burden of proof, revisions to colonial blasphemy laws – incepted in the wake of General Zia-ul-Haq’s 1977 military coup – have rendered Islam the only religion that can be the object of blasphemy; including accidentally.
+In addition to a de facto inverted burden of proof, revisions to colonial blasphemy laws – incepted in the wake of General Zia-ul-Haq’s 1977 military coup – have left Islam the only religion that can be the object of blasphemy; including accidentally.

 Enter a ragtag group led by the indefatigable Pakistani lawyer Sarah Belal and comprising our author, a graduate of Glasgow and Harvard Universities as well as veteran munshi (clerk) Nasar and others who embark on the dangerous task of defending those accused of capital crimes.